 Areas of Practice

-- Investigating and defending claims on behalf health care professionals and their staff in negligence and professional misconduct matters throughout British Columbia, Nevin’s experience covers all manner of catastrophic injury, including fatalities.
+- Investigating and defending claims on behalf health care professionals and their staff in negligence and contract, Nevin’s experience covers all manner of catastrophic injury, including fatalities.

 - Nevin advises disability insurers on their coverage obligations and defending claims under disability policies – both group and individual.
 His experience includes claims for bad faith, punitive and aggravated damages as well as obtaining early bifurcation orders for disability insurers.